zhilizheng/SBayesRC/README.md

 ## Install
-* Use container version if your cluster support Docker or Apptainer (formerly Singularity): Docker image: `zhiliz/sbayesrc`, usage shown in the minimal example above, no installation required.
+* Use container version if your cluster support Docker or Apptainer (formerly Singularity): Docker image: `zhiliz/sbayesrc`, usage shown in the minimal example above.
+Don't require installation.
+If you run multiple jobs with Apptainer, it's good to pre-cache by `apptainer pull docker://zhiliz/sbayesrc`.
 * Install locally: A valid R is required.
 ```r
 # Suggest: enable faster backend BLAS for R, e.g. openBlas, MKL